How SHEN works

 Using the biofield qi (chi) from their hands, A SHEN therapist first relaxes the gripping contractions deep inside your body which are trapping the emotions, then repositions their hands to lift the emotion to the surface where it can freely dissipate.
 This process is repeated as necessary and sets the stage for a sound, positive physio-emotional shift.
 How do emotions get trapped in our body?
 What are the consequences of retained tension?
-Read
+Read on.

 Our bodies also react to anticipated or imagined pain.
 A stomach knotting in fear, a heart clenching in grief, a sinking feeling in our gut, or a jaw tightening enough to injure the TMJ are examples.